 The plot shows the clock angle (θ) over the last 24 hours, which allows you to see the periods when the IMF was best aligned.

 The plot shows the solar wind speed & density over the last 24 hours.

 Glendale App was created by Andy Stables of the Glendale Skye Auroras Facebook Page to make it easy for people to photograph the Aurora Borealis.
 It is the result of research carried out on a daily basis since September 2012 in the Isle of Skye.

-The total accuracy of the app is only possible due to the generosity of the Tromsø Geophysical Observatory, the Swedish Institude of Space Physics, the US Geological Survey and the CARISMA team in allowing me to access the live data feeds from their entire magnetometer array in Norway.
+The world-leading accuracy of the app is only possible due to the generosity of the Tromsø Geophysical Observatory, the Swedish Institude of Space Physics, the US Geological Survey, the Finnish Meteorological Institute and the CARISMA team in allowing me to access the live data feeds from their entire magnetometer arrays around the northern hemisphere.

 The wonderful icons for the tiles, badges and logo were the work of Andrew Liley from Portree.

 The Iceland Version of the App was only made possible thanks to many hours of detailed observation and recording by Caroline Weir from Reykjavik, who runs the Aurora Iceland Facebook Group.